 We are currently playing AD&D 2nd edition that has been moderately house-ruled.
 It is taking place in my own homebrew setting of Eldritch Empires.
-We play on Sundays running from roughly 12 PM until between 6 and 7 PM.
+We play every other Sunday running from roughly 12 PM until between 5 and 6 PM.

 Below are the bios of the current characters followed by the bios of any deceased PCs and then the important NPCs to date and finally a synopsis of the campaign so far.
 They will be updated as the campaign continues on and will be noted as such.

 Description – Nim is petite and has a wild mane of green hair and has pale green eyes.
 She often wears little more than clothing made of woven grass, leaves and mud.
 She is rarely seen without her bow and a scimitar at her side.
 Nim is calm and quiet though she speaks up if she feels that something needs to be said.

 Background – Nim had a fairly normal elven childhood in her homeland of Duania, despite her mother telling her that her father was dead and otherwise never speaking of him which Nim always thought was odd.
 She developed a friendship with another young female elf named Eleriel who was as a sister to Nim.
 Her mother was away a lot once Nim became older due to her duties as a Whisperstrike Ranger – one of the elite protective forces of Duania.
 Nim followed in her mother’s footsteps initially which made her mother proud though she had never prodded her daughter to follow her example, but rather to make up her own mind as to what she wanted to do with her life.